-Possession of drugs is illegal without valid authorization.
+Possession of controlled drugs is illegal without valid authorization.
 While penalties for possession are generally not as great as for manufacture and distribution of drugs, possession of a relatively large quantity may be considered distribution.
 Under both state and federal laws, penalties for possession, manufacture, and distribution are much greater for second and subsequent convictions.
 Many laws dictate mandatory prison terms and the full minimum term must be served.

-Sale and possession of drug paraphernalia is illegal in Massachusetts.
+Massachusetts makes it illegal to be in a place where heroin is kept and to be "in the company" of a person known to possess heroin.
+Anyone in the presence of heroin at a private party or in a dormitory suite risks a serious drug conviction.
+Sale and possession of "drug paraphernalia" is illegal in Massachusetts.
 Under federal laws and some state laws, participation in drug-related criminal activity can result in seizure or forfeiture of personal property and other assets utilized in conjunction with or stemming from the proceeds of the illegal activity.
 In addition, conviction of a drug-related offense may entail civil fines and denial or revocation of certain licenses and benefits.